rabalyn/syncOrder/README.md

 ```
 git clone https://github.com/rabalyn/syncOrder.git
-cd syncOrder
+cd syncOrder/backend
 npm install
 npm start
+cd ../frontend
+npm run install
+npm run serve
 ```

 ## What you get

-A simple express-app with bootstrap frontend to coordinate ordering in your office.
+A simple express-app backend with vue/vue-bootstrap frontend to coordinate ordering in your office.
 The text is hard coded in german and there is the menu card of our weekly pizza delivery.

 You are welcome to customize for your needs :)